seriaati/akasha-py/README.md

 asyncio.run(main())
 ```

-## Questions, Issues, Contributions
+## Questions, Issues, Feedback, Contributions

-For questions, you can contact me on [Discord](https://discord.com/users/410036441129943050) or open an [issue](https://github.com/seriaati/akasha-py/issues).
-To report issues with this wrapper, open an [issue](https://github.com/seriaati/akasha-py/issues).
-To contribute, fork this repo and submit a [pull request](https://github.com/seriaati/akasha-py/pulls).
+Whether you want to make any bug reports, feature requests, or contribute to the wrapper, simply open an issue or pull request in this repository.
+If GitHub is not your type, you can find me on [Discord](https://discord.com/invite/b22kMKuwbS), my username is @seria_ati.